-Any attempt to write the register causes the command to be ignored and the NOTPERF\CMD flag to rise (see Section 9.1.19 on page 52).
+Any attempt to write the register causes the command to be ignored and the NOTPERF\CMD flag to rise (see Section 9.1.19).

 9.1.5 ACC

 The ACC register contains the speed profile acceleration expressed in step/tick (format unsigned fixed point 0.40).